Sanketpatel521/blogging-platform/README.md

 This guard is specific to post-related actions.
 It extends the AuthGuard and additionally checks if the author of the post matches the userId from the JWT token.
 If they match, access is allowed; otherwise, a Forbidden error is thrown.

 ## API Endpoints
-- POST /users/register: Register a new user.
+- POST /users/register: Register a new user and receive a JWT token.
 - POST /users/login: Log in and receive a JWT token.
 - GET /users/profile: Get user profile (requires authentication).
 - PUT /users/update: Update user details (requires authentication).